tethix-ethos/ethos-jekyll/README.md

 - Pages reference **layouts** that can be found in `_layouts` folder, and layouts and pages might reference **includes** from the `_includes` folder.
 - **Assets** such ass CSS, JS, images, etc. can be found in the `assets` folder.

-## Questions?
+## Questions or issues?

-If you have any additional questions, we welcome new [discussions](https://github.com/tethix-ethos/ethos-jekyll/discussions).
+If you have any additional questions, we welcome new [discussions](https://github.com/tethix-ethos/ethos-jekyll/discussions) or [issue reports](https://github.com/tethix-ethos/ethos-jekyll/issues).